amitasil/qa-task/readme.md

 Note: Please do not fork the repository or submit a pull request to this project.

-## Corrections:
+# Corrections:
-# "return x;" instead of "return n;" in FactorialCalculator.cs to correct the factorial value.
+## "return x;" instead of "return n;" in FactorialCalculator.cs to correct the factorial value.

-# corrected the spelling of pageId (fibinacci) in PageContentProvider.cs to correct the error coming on the Fibonacci page while page load
+## Corrected the spelling of pageId (fibinacci) in PageContentProvider.cs to correct the error coming on the Fibonacci page while page load

-##Tests
+#Tests
-# Used CodeceptJS to write the tests
+## Used CodeceptJS to write the tests

-#To run all the tests, use command:
+##To run all the tests, use command:
 `npx codeceptjs run --steps`

-#To run specific test (for e.g. Factorial), use command:
+##To run specific test (for e.g. Factorial), use command:
 `npx codeceptjs run --grep "Factorial"`